Naginreed/irl-cae_Android-Win/README.md

 <img src="https://github.com/Naginreed/irl-cae-setup/assets/71943093/0329e383-07f3-40e8-8f80-de3d0fa3391d" height="270">

-4.2.k - You can create a Shortcut by right-clicking the noalbs file and hit **Create Shortcut** and drag the Shortcut for example on Desktop for more
+4.2.k - You can create a Shortcut by right-clicking the noalbs file and hit **Create Shortcut** and drag the Shortcut for example on Desktop for easier access

 ---
 # 5 - Make OBS pretty